hmlkao/ansible-logstash/README.md

 ## Role variables
 ```
 ls_config                      These values will be passed to logstash.yml; Default: {path.data: /var/lib/logstash, path.logs: /var/log/logstash}
 ls_jvm_options                 Values which will be passed to jvm.options; Default: {-Xms1g, -Xmx1g}
+ls_custom_patterns_fileblob    Files with custom patterns, if not set patterns dir will be not set; Default: empty
 ```

 ## Tested environment